markw13a/gaelic-dictionary-app/readme.txt

-(Last updated 05/09/2019)
+(Last updated 07/09/2019)

 TODO:
-1) Add the ability to edit cards created by user

-2) Add ability to change between views by swiping left or right
+1) Add ability to change between views by swiping left or right

-3) Add "search history"?
+2) Add "search history"?
 May or may not do.

-4) Investigate possible bug with inability to save words that contain apostrophes

-5) Show error message when attempting to save word with one or both fields empty
+3) Integrate Gaelic definitions dictionary

+4) Seek out more complete primary dictionary database